Quick Exit

 • Engaging in regular individual and group supervision to maintain high standards of practice and professional development.

-• Have experience working with forensic populations, or a strong interest in developing skills in this area;
+• Have experience working with forensic populations, or a strong interest in developing skills in this area.

-• Have a degree in counselling, psychology, or social work with eligibility for membership of the relevant professional association (APS, AASW, PACFA or ACA);
+• Have a degree in counselling, psychology, or social work with eligibility for membership of the relevant professional association (APS, AASW, PACFA or ACA).

-• Are a skilled clinician with knowledge of, and experience in, a broad range of trauma-informed therapies;
+• Are a skilled clinician with knowledge of, and experience in, a broad range of trauma-informed therapies.

 • Have a current Working with Vulnerable People Card and be willing to obtain a National Police Check.

-This position is 4 days per week on a 12-month fixed-term contract.
+This position will be 4 days a week, on a 12-month fixed-term contract.
 All SASS employees are entitled to full salary packaging benefits, flexible work arrangements, dedicated professional development budgets, paid parental leave, and additional paid leave over the Christmas period.
-These positions are located at the SASS offices in the Hobart CBD.

 Applications must include a CV and a maximum two-page cover letter responding to the Selection Criteria in the position description.
-Applications can be submitted via email to hr@sass.org.au by 9am, Friday 9 January 2026.

-For a copy of the Position Description (inclusive of Selection Criteria) please download below.
 To enquire further about the role please contact Leah Walsh on 6231 0044 or email leah.walsh@sass.org.au.

 We are committed to creating a safe, inclusive, and respectful workplace.
 We value diversity and encourage applications from people of all backgrounds, including Aboriginal and Torres Strait Islander peoples, members of the LGBTIQA+ community, people with disability, and those from culturally and linguistically diverse backgrounds.
-If you need any assistance or adjustments during the application process, please reach out - we’re here to support you.

 Related resources